Churches Together in England

 Churches Together in England (CTE) is an ecumenical organisation and the national instrument for the Christian Churches in England.
 It helps its member churches work better together.

 Churches Together in England supports a network of Intermediate Bodies, each usually covering an English county or metropolitan area.
 It also has Bodies in Association, a wide range of organisations and networks which draws together Christians of all churches around common causes, projects and interests.

-Churches Together in England issued a call to prayer during the COVID-19 pandemic, inviting all Christians and people of prayer to join on Mothering Sunday 22 March 2020, at 7.00 pm, and to light a candle in the windows of their homes as a visible symbol of light and hope.
-The following Sundays the emphasis shifted to praying and displaying a poster, rather than lighting a candle.